Old University of Leuven: History

-After the French Revolutionary Wars, by the Treaty of Campo Formio signed on 17 October 1797, the Austrian Netherlands ware ceded in perpetuity to the French Republic by the Holy Roman Emperor Francis II, in exchange for the Republic of Venice.
+After the French Revolutionary Wars, by the Treaty of Campo Formio signed on 17 October 1797, the Austrian Netherlands were ceded in perpetuity to the French Republic by the Holy Roman Emperor Francis II, in exchange for the Republic of Venice.
 Once formally integrated into the French Republic, a law dating to 1793 mandating that all universities in France be closed came into effect.
-The University of Leuven was abolished by decree of the Département of the Dyle on October 25, 1797.
+The University of Leuven was abolished by decree of the Département of the Dyle on 25 October 1797.